 Hi Josh, I can't remember why I started to travel, other than the tug of adventures to be had.
 And once you've got the travel bug - that's it!
 No turning back!

 How you get to start travelling is still a bit of a mystery ... just set off and learn as you go!
 Beforehand it always seems daunting, but once you are out there you realise just how easy it is!

-Go while you are young and enjoy life to the full. over 6 years ago
+Go while you are young and enjoy life to the full. about 7 years ago

 It's a tricky question.
 I've always had the thirst for travel.
 I travelled alot as a child with my family and as i grew older and organised my own travel, it became clear that I wanted to experience the world, and see different cultures.
 I didn't like the mundane boringness of staying in one place and never being out of my comfort zone.
 I also met most of my best friends while traveling.
 I would probably say all my travelling experiences have had positive impacts on my life.
 I even chose to get married overseas!!

 My first real trip was to Europe (from Oz) for two months.
 We did a contiki tour and it was a fun and easy way to get into it.
 Over the years you become more outgoing and confident so the taste in how and where to travel changes.
 Our most recent holiday was camping in Africa which is very different to our first contiki tour!

 I never understood why certain people never go overseas and stay in the same place all their lives, but each to their own.
 I just know that for me, I need the adventure and fun of travel in my life to survive.
 I'm only 24, and theres still so much to see and experiences to be apart of.